Conflict prevention

 Note:

-You will automatically transfer an existing route or line lock from another person to yourself, if the following conditions are met:
+You will automatically transfer an existing route lock from another person to yourself if all of the following conditions are met:

 • The version that is owned by another person is public.